 Coronavirus outbreak: Centre to soon come up with another economic stimulus

-New Delhi, Apr 17: While the number of the novel coronavirus are increasing in India, Union Finance Minister Nirmala Sitharaman on Thursday met Prime Minister Narendra Modi to brief about the Indian economy after the pandemic outbreak.
+New Delhi, Apr 17: While the number of the novel coronavirus is increasing in India, Union Finance Minister Nirmala Sitharaman on Thursday met Prime Minister Narendra Modi to brief about the Indian economy after the pandemic outbreak.

 It is reportedly said that a package for the worst-hit sectors was discussed at the high-level meeting, amidst fears of massive job losses in sectors such as aviation, export and hospitality.